evansd/whitenoise/docs/django.rst

 WhiteNoise comes with a storage backend which compresses your files and hashes them to unique names, so they can safely be cached forever.
-To use it, set it as your staticfiles storage backend in your settings file.
+To use it, set it as your staticfiles storage backend in your settings file:

-On Django 4.2+:

 .. code-block:: python